NobleFactor/roonserver-image/README.md

-# docker-roonserver
+# Roon Server Image
-RoonServer downloading Roon on first run

-This little project configures a docker image for running RoonServer.
-It downloads RoonServer if not found on an external volume.
+A Docker image that installs and configures Roon Server the first time you run it as a container.

 Example start:

     docker run -d \
       --net=host \
-      -e TZ="Europe/Amsterdam" \
+      -e TZ="America/Los_Angeles" \
       -v roon-app:/app \
       -v roon-data:/data \
       -v roon-music:/music \
       -v roon-backups:/backup \
-      steefdebruijn/docker-roonserver:latest
+      david-noble/roon-server:latest

   * You should set `TZ` to your timezone.
   * You can change the volume mappings to local file system paths if you like.